 - Your developer doesn’t present you with a scope of work.

-Stage Two: Design
+Stage 2: Design

-- No communication plan in place.
+- There’s no communication plan in place.

-Stage Three: Coding
+Stage 3: Coding

 There’s a lot of planning involved before the first line of code is written.
-During this phase, development tasks will be broken down so that the project can be built in pieces.
+During this phase, development tasks will be broken down so the project can be built in pieces.
 Going piece by piece allows for time to review and hold feedback sessions to make sure that development is on the right track.

 The way the process works at RTS Labs is we start small and build iteratively.
 As our founder Jyot likes to say, “We start with a small ship, make sure it floats, and then build a bigger ship from that.”

 - There are no tracking tools in place for you to check on progress.

-Stage Four: Testing
+Stage 4: Testing